Child Labor and Young Workers

 While Gap Inc. had no direct involvement with Samie’s Finishing House, we wanted to help the 10 children who were found working there.
 Eight of them, ranging in age from 12 to 15 years old, agreed to accept our offer to help them go to school.
 We commissioned Impactt, an organization specializing in ethical trade and human rights, to implement the remediation program.

 Impactt met with the children and their families in the Dhokin Khan slum area of Dhaka, helped the children enroll in school, and conducted follow-up visits.
-The children and their parents reported that their lives have improved significantly since the children started school – for example, one child said, “Before my life was filled with work, but now I have classmates with whom I can play outside school hours.”
+The children and their parents reported that their lives have improved significantly since the children started school.
+One child said, “Before my life was filled with work, but now I have classmates with whom I can play outside school hours.”
 Another added, “These days the smile on my face never goes away.
 I really feel happy in my new life.”

 The parents reported that the remediation program provided their children with opportunities that they didn’t have before – such as the chance for an education and a healthier life.
 Both the parents and children were happy to spend more time together, and the parents said they could now plan a future for their children.